ballot in 30 Seconds

 Word Origin

-Original meaning: Little ball
+Original meaning: A small ball used in voting.

 Cultural Context